MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-03-02-oo-encapsulation.md

 + Constructors are special methods used to create new objects
 + They're especially useful to set properties which won't change or default values
++ Once an object is constructed it should be ready for action

 --